-Summary of Chesapeake Bay Program Approval of CMAC for the Enhancement and Conversion of Existing Best Management Practices in Maryland
+Summary of Chesapeake Bay Program Approval of CMAC for the Enhancement and Conversion of Existing Best Management Practices

-On November 15, 2016 the Chesapeake Bay Program's (CBP) Urban Stormwater Workgroup (USWG), unanimously endorsed the use of Continuous Monitoring and Adaptive Control (CMAC) retrofits to obtain pollutant removal credits per the Recommendations of the Expert Panel to Define Removal Rates for Urban Stormwater Retrofit Projects (2015).
+On November 15, 2016 the Chesapeake Bay Program, through deliberation and unanimous vote within the Urban Stormwater Workgroup (USWG), endorsed the use of Continuous Monitoring and Adaptive Control (CMAC) retrofits to obtain pollutant removal credits per the Recommendations of the Expert Panel to Define Removal Rates for Urban Stormwater Retrofit Projects (2015).

+On October 20, 2015 Opti met with the USWG to formally discuss the merits and potential credit process for CMAC retrofits.
 Historically, the USWG has initiated Expert Panels to evaluate new BMPs and new retrofit practices.
 Under a new BMP decision request process, CMAC was approved as substantially similar to existing, approved retrofit approaches with existing, defined credit calculation strategies.